laquereric/rails-route-extractor/README.md

-# RouteExtract
+# RailsRouteExtractor

-RouteExtract is a comprehensive Ruby gem that provides rake tasks for Rails applications to extract Model, View, Controller (MVC) code required for specific routes.
+RailsRouteExtractor is a comprehensive Ruby gem that provides rake tasks for Rails applications to extract Model, View, Controller (MVC) code required for specific routes.
 Building on the capabilities of `rails_route_tester` and `codeql_db`, it offers intelligent code extraction with dependency tracking and gem source file inclusion.

 ## Features